 You have heard it said, “practice makes perfect”.
 It’s a saying that holds a lot of weight and engages our compelling, yet ultimately insatiable desire to be perfect.
 More simply put: we want to be perfect, so we practice.
 However, there are two dangerous myths lurking within this statement that consistently hold us back.
 Time […]

 The following is one of my favorite videos from TED of all time.
 Benjamin Zander, renowned conductor of the Boston Philharmonic, speaks on passion in music.
-I especially love his explanation of impulses in music and how he describes the intricacy of music.
+I especially love how he describes the intricacy of music and his explanation of musical impulses.

 Photo by nosha on Flickr.
 When I began teaching, I taught music lessons without any sort of method for evaluating how my students were doing.
 I always wanted my students to enjoy music lessons as the “fun” extra-curricular activity that it had always been for me (and I still want that for you, by the […]